IAlegre-MCanela/INALDE_Course/Exercises/[EX-01] Response to a customer review.md

 ## Task

 The task is to engineer a prompt for a chat app (*e.g*.
 ChatGPT, Gemini, etc), that returns a response to a given review.
-The desired format for the output would be an enlarged JSON object with a new key "response", added to the three existing keys.
+The format for the output should allow to add the response to existing data on the review.

 You may consider the following issues: